dhammon/AttacksAndCountermeasures/textbook/08-WebApplicationDefense.md

 > ```bash
 > snyk test https://github.com/appsecco/dvna
 > ```
 > Snyk should have several vulnerabilities of varying severity.
-Select one vulnerability that interests you and write a summary of what its causes and impacts.
+Select one vulnerability that interests you and write a summary of its causes and impacts.
 > #### Step 4 - Snyk SAST Scan
 > Execute a static application security test (SAST) on the DVNA local repository using Snyk.
 Navigate to the `dvna` directory and run the following Snyk command.
 Results will appear after a few seconds of analysis.
 > ```bash